dev-cycles/contextive/README.md

 Even if you're not using Domain Driven Design, Contextive should still be very helpful in any software project where it's important that developers are aligned on the meaning of terms.

-By defining terms in a central definitions file, Contextive can surface definitions and usage examples in auto-complete suggestions & hover panels wherever the terms are used - in code (of any language across the stack), comments, config, and documentation (e.g. markdown).
+By defining terms in a central glossary file, Contextive can surface definitions and usage examples in auto-complete suggestions & hover panels wherever the terms are used - in code (of any language across the stack), comments, config, and documentation (e.g. markdown).

 ![Example of Contextive in action.](docs/web/src/assets/images/simple-auto-complete-demo.gif)